Get our favorite sleep mask 60% off right now | CNN Underscored

-Frequent travelers know that sleep masks can work wonders for solid, uninterrupted ZZZs.
-Whether you’re on the road or your typical sleep schedule that doesn’t neatly align with sunup and sundown, blocking out the light around your eyes assures a super-dark environment for drift off with ease.
+Frequent travelers know that sleep masks can work wonders for solid, uninterrupted zzz’s.
+Whether you’re on the road or your typical sleep schedule that doesn’t neatly align with sunup and sundown, blocking out the light around your eyes assures a super-dark environment for drifting off with ease.

 Right now during Sleep Week, you can get a mask for over half off at Amazon, so it’s worth picking up a few at this low price.
 Choose from the heather gray or black colors (your choice — they’re just a 50-cent difference) for enviable comfort at a deeply discounted price.